lehmanjo/doc-alpine-linux-raspberry-pi-zero-w/preparing.md

 # Preparing the SD card (linux)

+These steps need to be carried out on an existing, accessible and running Linux system, preferably an Alpine Linux system.

 ### Download Alpine Linux

 Download the right tarball from https://alpinelinux.org/downloads/.
 It should be **armhf** for Raspberry PI.